Wimbledon 2022 order of play: Day 6 schedule and seeds

 - Cori GauffUS tennis player

-Rafael Nadal, Nick Kyrgios and Coco Gauff are the headline names on the show courts on day six of Wimbledon 2022, while Britons Liam Broady and Katie Boulter are aiming to reach the fourth round.
+Rafael Nadal, Nick Kyrgios and Coco Gauff are the headline names on the show courts on day six of Wimbledon 2022, while Britons Liam Broady is aiming to reach the fourth round after Katie Boulter lost to Harmony Tan earlier.

 Where to watch Wimbledon on TV